-Uranium mining in Niger enjoys strong government support, which is a substantial boon to a country whose mines provide 5 percent of global mining output and produce the highest-grade uranium ores in Africa.
+Uranium mining in Niger enjoys strong government support, a substantial boon to a country whose mines provide 5 percent of global mining output and produce the highest-grade uranium ores in Africa.

 In 1957, uranium was discovered at Azelik by the French Bureau de Recherches Geologiques et Minières, which was at the time seeking copper.
 Further investigation yielded sandstone deposits at Abokurum, Madaouela, Arlette, Ariege, Imouraren and more.
-Niger’s independence from France, which took effect in 1960, did not halt the uranium exploration activities that proceeded throughout that decade.
-Indeed, Niger first began to produce uranium commercially in 1971, according to the World Nuclear Organization.
+Niger’s independence from France, which took effect in 1960, did not halt uranium exploration activities, which proceeded throughout that decade.
+Indeed, Niger first began to produce uranium commercially in 1971, as per the World Nuclear Organization.

-Today, Niger is the world’s fifth-largest producer of uranium, with an output of 2,983 tonnes of uranium in 2019.
+Today, Niger is the world’s fifth largest producer of uranium, with output of 2,983 tonnes of the material in 2019.
 It is mined close to the towns of Arlit and Akokan, northeast of the capital Niamey on the southern border of the Sahara Desert and in the Aïr Mountains.
 The uranium concentrates are mostly exported to France for conversion to nuclear fuel.

-French owned Orano Mining holds a majority interest and is the operator of several uranium mining operations in Niger along with partners that include the Office National des Ressources Minières du Niger (ONAREM), Japan’s Overseas Uranium Resources Development Co.
-(OURD), Korea Electric Power Co, and Spain’s Enusa.
+French-owned Orano holds a majority interest and is the operator of several uranium-mining operations in Niger, along with partners that include the Office National des Ressources Minières du Niger, Japan’s Overseas Uranium Resources Development, Korea Electric Power and Spain’s Enusa.

-In early 2020, Canada-based Global Atomic Corporation announced it is in discussions with Orano Mining to deliver uranium ore produced from its Dasa uranium project in Niger to Orano’s Somaïr facility for processing.
+In early 2020, Canada’s Global Atomic (TSX:GLO,OTCQX:GLATF) announced it was in discussions with Orano to deliver uranium ore produced from its Dasa uranium project in Niger to Orano’s Somaïr facility for processing.
 The company’s plans for the uranium mine include an underground-only operation.
-A preliminary economic assessment for the uranium project is expected to be finalized in 2020.

 Uranium mining in Africa: Namibia